 Many loan programs have strict prohibitions on buying a second home or a home not intended as a primary place of residence.
-GO Mortgage can offer a number of programs for these situations, all with the same single close convenience.
+There are a number of loan programs for these situations, all with the same single close convenience.

 Most mortgage programs are only for conventional construction.
-With us, you have the option of a modular, manufactured, or stick built home.
+With mortgage lenders like GO Mortgage, you have the option of a modular, manufactured, or stick built home.
 You can build your dream home on your land no matter what form it takes – and we can help you get there.

 All these benefits and more are available to our clients.
 After helping homebuyers from around the country, the factor that comes up again and again is an even simpler one: “Peace of mind.”

 Depending on your chosen loan program, you may be able to choose your own builder or work with your mortgage company to select a qualified builder for your project.

 At GO Mortgage, we partner with dozens of builders all around the country.
 Eligibility begins by determining the specifications and costs of your construction project.